nibble-arts/LOCO-CAN_Software/PROTOCOL.md

 1. Switch           (f=0x41f)

 ## VALUE Commands
 The value commands send measurement values to the system.
-Currernt values are high priority to be used for protection usage.
+Currernt values are high priority to be used for protection.

 ### 0x1nm      High Priority Value
 0. Battery current (main current)   (f=0x10f)